edelgrace/blog/content/post/2017-01-04-til-adding-policies-in-cisco-firewalls.md

         [priority <em>priority-level</em>]
         set ip dscp <em>dscp-value</em></pre>

 Today at work I was going over firewalls.
 We want to check the configuration of the firewalls and compare them to our QoS standards.
-I&#8217;m not too familiar with how policies and QoS are implemented on Cisco devices so it was pretty interesting to learn.
+I'm not too familiar with how policies and QoS are implemented on Cisco devices so it was pretty interesting to learn.